-Broken links are a serious issue.
-They harm the ranking of your site and decrease the user’s experience significantly.
-But before rushing to fix them, estimate how many users (or conversions) you are losing due to 404 error and then prioritize your tasks correspondingly.
+Broken links are a severe issue.
+They harm your site’s ranking and decrease the user’s experience significantly.
+But before rushing to fix them, estimate how many users (or conversions) you are losing due to 404 errors and then prioritize your tasks correspondingly.

 4. Non-optimized images

 When people hear SEO, they immediately think of keywords, links, XML sitemaps, and other “technical” stuff.
-What many site owners tend to ignore is the issue of image optimization, which often remains overlooked.
+Many site owners ignore the image optimization issue, which often remains overlooked.

 Images are an essential part of your SEO optimization strategy.
 They help your site get noticed and draw users to it.
-After all, people do lots of image search, and you want your website to appear in these search results.
+After all, people do many image searches, and you want your website to appear in these search results.

 An e-commerce store is an excellent example of a site that demands proper image optimization.
-With a variety of product images, such a store wants to be noticed among the competition and let the users know that it has the needed products.
+With various product images, such a store wants to be noticed among the competition and let the users know it has the needed products.

 Naming the image

 Every image needs an informative and keyword-filled name so Google can understand what the image is about.

 Describe its key features and think about what keywords users may search for.
-Then, add one or two keywords in the image description, so it looks like “white-flat-shoes-women.jpg”.
-But don’t try to fill in the image’s name with keywords only – make the name descriptive and useful.
+Then, add one or two keywords in the image description so it looks like “white-flat-shoes-women.jpg.”
+But don’t try to fill in the image’s name with keywords only – make the title descriptive and valuable.

 You can see the alt attribute text when the browser does not display the image and shows text instead.

-Alt attributes help both users and search bots understand what the hidden image is about, so you need to write these attributes for every image on your site.
-Same as with image name, alt attributes have to contain keywords and describe the image in a clear and neat manner.
+Alt attributes help users, and search bots understand the hidden image, so you must write these attributes for every image on your site.
+Like the image names, alt attributes must contain keywords and describe the picture clearly and neatly.

 As well, keep an eye on the image size and types.
-Certain image types like JPG or PNG are suitable for different purposes, and image size may impact the site load speed.
+Image types like JPG or PNG are suitable for different purposes, and image size may impact the site load speed.